youngerheart/clannad/README.md

 **visitor** could use APIs about ${projectName}.${tableName} configured by root, depend on config 'visitorAuth' in admin.table.

+**token** while a request header own field 'X-Token', and it's value exist in that admin.project.tokens, that request will be regarded as a user's request.

 **field visibile** depend on config 'show' in admin.field.

 ## Develop & Test